Posts | Building Tips | Commercial Buildings

 Have you ever paid attention to the buildings you pass?
 Especially in urban areas?
 Car dealers, strip malls, auto body shops, office buildings, or even fire stations...there’s a high chance that the commercial builders who completed those projects were post-frame builders.

 Depending on where you’re located, there’s also a good chance that FBi built those buildings.
 Don’t be fooled by the different roofing and siding materials.
 Pole barn construction can be unique.

 Watseka Ford...post frame building.
 Hunter’s Moon Harley Davidson...post frame building.
 MJF Rentals...post frame building.
 Not only do these commercial buildings look like non-traditional pole barns, but they also come with design flexibility and energy efficiency that you don’t usually find with steel buildings.

-The next time you’re considering putting up a brand new commercial building consider a post frame builder.
-You might be pleasantly surprised with what they can offer.
+The next time you’re considering putting up a brand new commercial building consider a post-frame builder.
+You might be pleasantly surprised by what they can offer.

 Discover the 4 Benefits of Using Post Frame Construction

 Post-frame is ideal for open, adaptable, or multi-use floor plans, offering you complete design freedom.
 You can put windows or doors virtually anywhere you want.
 As for curb appeal, choose from a variety of exterior finishes such as vinyl, steel, wood, brick, and stucco.
 Roofs of any pitch can be covered with metal, asphalt shingles, clay or slate tiles, and wooden shakes.

 But it doesn’t end there.
 Post-frame structures also offer multiple foundation systems.
 From wood, Perma-Column, or even a concrete foundation wall.
 The flexibility of pole barns and post-frame buildings allows you the freedom to be creative with your design.